zwos5/Capstone/README.md

 # Zeta Browser
-A web browser designed to feel private to the individual user.
+A web browser designed to have a feel of legitimate privacy.

 ## Table of Contents
 1. Background